-The Company recognized \$1.5 million for the year ended December 31, 2021 as collaboration revenue in the Company's consolidated statements of operations and comprehensive loss.
-Deferred revenue from the collaboration amounted to \$0.5 million as of December 31, 2021, all of which is included in current liabilities.
+The Company recognized \$1.2 million and \$1.5 million for the years ended December 31, 2022 and 2021, respectively, as collaboration revenue in the Company's consolidated statements of operations and comprehensive loss.
+Deferred revenue from the collaboration amounted to \$0.9 million as of December 31, 2022, all of which is included in current liabilities.